rancher/local-path-provisioner/README.md

 ## Overview

 Local Path Provisioner provides a way for the Kubernetes users to utilize the local storage in each node.
-Based on the user configuration, the Local Path Provisioner will create `hostPath` based persistent volume on the node automatically.
+Based on the user configuration, the Local Path Provisioner will create `local` based persistent volume on the node automatically.
 It utilizes the features introduced by Kubernetes [Local Persistent Volume feature](https://kubernetes.io/blog/2018/04/13/local-persistent-volumes-beta/), but make it a simpler solution than the built-in `local` volume feature in Kubernetes.

 ## Compare to built-in Local Persistent Volume feature in Kubernetes

 ### Pros
-Dynamic provisioning the volume using host path.
+Dynamic provisioning the volume using [local volume](https://kubernetes.io/docs/concepts/storage/volumes/#local).
-* Currently the Kubernetes [Local Volume provisioner](https://github.com/kubernetes-sigs/sig-storage-local-static-provisioner) cannot do dynamic provisioning for the host path volumes.
+* Currently the Kubernetes [Local Volume provisioner](https://github.com/kubernetes-sigs/sig-storage-local-static-provisioner) cannot do dynamic provisioning for the local volumes.

 ### Cons
 1. No support for the volume capacity limit currently.
     1. The capacity limit will be ignored for now.
-2. Only support `hostPath`

 ## Requirement
 Kubernetes v1.12+.